-- You monitor known policy bypass techniques, and include this in your vulnerability management process.
+- Your organisation monitors known policy-bypass techniques and includes this in your vulnerability management process.

-- Your standard build-hardening process includes deploying endpoint security software, with the relevant policies and rules, to any new devices.
-You will need to consider your workstations, servers, laptops, mobile devices, and any other device that accesses organisational data, including BYOD devices.
+- Your standard build-hardening process includes deploying endpoint security software, with the relevant policies and rules, to any new devices accessing organisational data.
+This includes workstations, servers, laptops, mobile devices, and any other device that accesses organisational data, including BYOD devices.

-- When an unknown, untrusted or high risk file is attempted to be opened/executed, logs of what occurred are recorded and stored in a central location to capture attempted and blocked file executions.
+- When an unknown, untrusted or high risk file is attempted to be opened/executed, logs of what occurred are recorded and stored in a central location.
 These logs are configured to trigger alerts that feed into operational processes, such as incident or change management.
 An emergency change management process is followed when critical programs are blocked.

 Application allowlisting: key takeaways

-- Application control has come a long way since the day of manually configuring policies and rules.
-The feature now comes included in common endpoint protection software, and you can save resources by relying on the system to tell you what programs or actions should or should not be executed.
+- Application control has evolved from manual configuration to a feature that, to some extent, comes included in common endpoint protection software.
+You can save resources by relying on the system to tell you what programs or actions should or should not be executed.

 - Use application control features that come with the operating system if you can.
 These policies and configurations can usually be managed centrally.
 It can help reduce the cost of the control, instead of purchasing another piece of software.

-- Application control is one security control that should be paired with others in the CERT NZ critical control list for a “defense in depth” approach.
-An attacker can bypass even very strict rule conditions by hiding their malicious code in other trusted, allowlisted applications or software packages.
-Application control is also not effective if the applications are vulnerable and unpatched.
+- Application control is one security control that should be paired with others in the CERT NZ critical control list for a “defence in depth” approach.
+Attackers can bypass even very strict rule conditions by hiding their malicious code in other trusted and allowed applications or software packages.
+However, application control is not effective if the applications are vulnerable and unpatched.

-- Enforcing a policy with file or folder-based rules will be difficult if there are users that have access to write and execute on a folder (for example, multiple local administrators).
-With this access the users could either modify a file or write a new file to the folder to execute an untrusted file.
-It’s important to be alerted when something is blocked so you can investigate, either through a tool or centralised logging
+- When enforcing a policy with file or folder-based rules, it’s important to consider access controls for users who have write and execute permissions on a folder, as they could modify or execute an untrusted file.
+Therefore, it is important to receive alerts when something is blocked, either through a tool or centralised logging.

-- Ransomware attackers have previously disabled tools to disguise their activity so alerts are necessary to raise the alarm if the tool is ever disabled on an end point.
+- Ransomware attackers have been known to disable tools to disguise their activity, making it crucial to raise an alarm if the tool is ever disabled on an endpoint.